 Strict Requirements for California’s Right-To-Die

 As would be expected, the act sets forth strict requirements of the attending physician and patient, and requires completion of mandatory written forms.
 An individual must be a resident of California, but surprisingly there is not any minimum residency requirement.
 One may establish residency through possession of a California Driver’s License or other California issued identification, registering to vote in California, providing evidence of owning or leasing property in California, or filing of a California tax return for the most recent tax year.

 Although the act requires the individual to self-administer the life-ending drug, the resulting death is not considered a suicide.
 This powerful provision ensures there will be no effect on life insurance, health insurance, or annuity polices as the death is considered a natural death from the underlying disease.

 As I write this I am acutely aware that today is the one-year anniversary of my friend’s passing.
 I can still feel his light and courage.
 I also think of Brittany Maynard’s last request to her husband and mother that they continue her fight until all states have a Death with Dignity Act.
+The right-to-die should be a choice.
 Both beautiful souls, both who had wanted so badly to live.

 To Learn More, Please Visit:

 Don’t Miss Aleida’s True Crime Stories From Inside the Courtroom: